 The path ahead…

-My future personal aims are many and include deepening my ongoing regular yoga practice with formal teacher training, expanding my written projects, exploring the shamanic realms, and creating enough time between all of the above to write the book (maybe two books!) stored in my head—there is so much I have learnt along my personal path of wellbeing that could be shared.
-In addition, with my gaze now turned to further studies in health promotion and community development I hope to contribute to the broader public health narrative and support a wider range of people to become more health literate, so they can better help themselves to be well and have informed choices.
+My future personal aims are many and include deepening my ongoing yoga practice with formal teacher training, expanding my written projects, Some more meditation teacher training, exploring the shamanic realms, and creating enough time between all of the above to write the book (maybe two books!) stored in my head—there is so much I have learnt along my personal path of wellbeing that could be shared.
+In addition, with my new understanding of community health development and health promotion, I hope to one day contribute to the broader public health narrative and support a wider range of people to become more health literate—everyone deserves to be able to make informed choices.

 Remember, the experience of conscious wellbeing is a continuum—a process to work on and invest in each day.
 It is one that requires you to engage with living each day well—to make the best choices you can at every given moment, to be congruent, and to nourish every aspect of yourself whether seen or unseen.